 When you are first listening to calibrated headphones or speakers it is highly recommended to begin by listening to some music you know well.
 Chances are, by listening to your own music, you have already compensated for your room inaccuracies in your mix, making it sound unusual if calibration is applied.
 So let your ears get used to the corrected sound of your system first by listening to music that hasn't been produced by you with the SoundID Reference standalone app, which calibrates the entire computer audio.
 Use the Calibration Enabled/Disabled button to hear the difference.
 When you get accustomed to your new corrected sound, apply the SoundID Reference plugin format on your mixes in DAW to hear the inaccuracies your room was causing before.

-SoundID Reference for Education
+SoundID Reference in Education

 See the articles above (videos included) to understand the basic principles of how SoundID Reference applies calibration, and how to measure your speakers.
 Understand the difference between the standalone app and DAW plugin formats, what are the performance and usability advantages of each format, and where to use which format.
 Explore the features and functionality - add output presets and see how the audio output chain works with the SoundID Reference app, check out the driver options and performance, see how your hardware setup works with the SoundID Reference.